rawagschal/petter-life/README.md

 ![Preview of App](./client/public/preview.png)

+## Application Features
+Users who create a listing for their pet will be prompted to enter specified information about their pet, which will be posted under "Pets available for adoption."
+Users looking to adopt a pet can save listings to a 'Saved Pets' list, viewable from the left sidebar.
+The left sidebar also access to a donation portal, an about page, and logout functionality.

 ## Contributing
 This is a public repository and we welcome all contributions.
 If you have any ideas or upgrades, we are all ears!
 Let's save these pets.